-You will land on your left foot while your right foot swings behind your left leg.
-Then, drive off the left foot using the momentum of your right foot swinging back to land back on it.
-You will keep doing these side hops for ten times each leg and the motion should look like a speed skater shifting side to side.
+Land on your left foot while your right foot swings behind your left leg.
+Then, drive off the left foot using the momentum of your right foot swinging back.
+You will keep doing these side hops ten times on each leg and the motion should look like a speed skater shifting side to side.

 11. Bulgarian Split Squat

-Start with your right foot behind you supported by the bench.
-You will start by lowering your hips to drops your left leg down to around a 90-degree angle, stopping just before your right knee hits the ground.
+Start with your right foot behind you, supported by the bench.
+You will start by lowering your hips to drop your left leg down to around a 90-degree angle, stopping just before your right knee hits the ground.